L.D.U. Quito: Honours

-LDU is one of the most successful clubs in the history of Ecuadorian football, with nine regional titles, eleven national titles, and four international titles.
+LDU is the most successful club in the history of Ecuadorian football, with nine regional titles, thirteen national titles, and five international titles.
 Liga won three amateur titles in the Interandino amateur era, tying them for third overall with Gimnástico.
 In the Interandino's professional era, Liga won six titles, which makes them the most successful team.
-Nationally, the club has won 11 national titles, the last one in 2018.
-Their national title count places them fourth overall behind Barcelona with 15 titles, Emelec with 14 titles and El Nacional 13 titles.
-Liga is the Ecuadorian club who have won more international titles, with four of them.
+Nationally, the club has won 13 national titles, the last one in 2024.
+Their national title count places them fourth overall behind Barcelona with 16 titles, Emelec with 14 titles and tied with El Nacional, with 13 titles each.
+Liga is the Ecuadorian club who have won the most international titles, with five of them.